Tailoring SP800-37 to Your Sme's Needs

 • Supply Chain Risks: SMEs are often interconnected with larger organizations as suppliers or service providers.
 This exposes them to potential cybersecurity risks from their business partners.

-See also How to practice Agile principles for SAFe certification exam
+See also How to create study groups for CompTIA Project+ certification exam

 Risk Management in SMEs